-Legislative decree no. 1066 of 03/08/2023 on requirements for diesel-powered lorries, buses and vans in municipally determined low emission zones, etc. Pursuant to section 5, the installation of an efficient particulate filter must be documented by a declaration signed by the filter supplier, cf. appendix 1.
+Statutory Order no. 1066 of 03/08/2023 on requirements for diesel-powered lorries, buses, vans and passenger cars in municipally determined low emission zones, etc. Pursuant to section 5, the installation of an efficient particulate filter must be documented by a declaration signed by the filter supplier, cf. appendix 1.

 Applies solely to Danish lorries and buses: Before the declaration from the filter supplier is presented at the inspection centre, the declaration must be submitted to the Danish Environmental Protection Agency at email@example.com.

 The Danish Environmental Protection Agency then assigns an identification number, which the owner or user must affix to the declaration.

 Vehicles registered in Denmark as vintage.
 This must be stated in the Danish Vehicle Register (DMR).